JWH709/Buffoon-Builder/Notes/NOTES.md

 - Started the day by trying to fix a bad state call in JokerRarity, however, this seems more difficult than I anticipated.
 I've take several steps to try and eliminate the bad state call, however, nothing seems to be working as of right now.
 Going to take a look at some shader code while I think about how I'm going to go about fixing this.
 - After several hours of bashing my head off of three.js/fiber documentation, and chatGPT, I've finalyl managed to create the animated background effect.
-Now I need to impliment it
+There are some current issues.
+The main one is the iResolution issue.
+When resizing the page, the background doesn't mutate with it.
+It needs to be refreshed before it adjusts to the same size as the current screen size.
+The second issue is mostly based on my screen size.
+I think the red outnumbers the blue a little too much.
+- Added favicon and proper page title to the page.

+# Goals for 15th-22nd:

+- Add suspense to canvas, full screen loader
+- Add image cropper/resizer
+- Fix Background load
+	- Causing by balatroMaterial.current being null and conditionally rendering the primitive
+- Fix Shader resize reso
+	- Bugs probably caused from ShaderMaterial getting created in render loop
+	- Look into examples with material creation moved outside the loop
+- Joker Rarity State Fix
+	- Problem occurs in setRarity since another state is also set in it as well
+- Think on Result blocks color
+- Hover modal on controls
+	- EX.
+Hover on condition blocks, read explaination
+- Start Thinking about Start + Info Screen

+## July 16th:

+- Add Image cropper
+- Fix canvas issues